PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 ### Template Name
 It's a mandatory field.

+### Description
+Description about this temlate.
+Will be shown on UI with this template name in template dropdown

 ### RACI Roles
 Here family roles can be specified
 - Responsible : Mandatory.
 Multiple roles can be specified